flyteorg/flyteidl/protos/docs/admin/admin.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "values", ":ref:`ref_string`", "", "long description - no more than 4KB"
+   "value", ":ref:`ref_string`", "", ""
    "uri", ":ref:`ref_string`", "", "if the description sizes exceed some threshold we can offload the entire description proto altogether to an external data store, like S3 rather than store inline in the db"
-   "long_format", ":ref:`ref_flyteidl.admin.LongDescription.DescriptionFormat`", "", "Format of the long description"
-   "icon_link", ":ref:`ref_string`", "", "Optional link to an icon for the entity"
+   "format", ":ref:`ref_flyteidl.admin.LongDescription.DescriptionFormat`", "", "Format of the long description" "icon_link", ":ref:`ref_string`", "", "Optional link to an icon for the entity"